Category: vipassana

 Three Levels Of Observation

-Comparing Buddhist techniques of observing (vipassana) we can distinguish three approaches: The first one defines itself as merely “observing what is” in a supposedly neutral fashion.
-Various traditions define this to be simple a “looking at what is happening” without…
+Comparing Buddhist techniques of observing (vipassana), we can distinguish three approaches: The first one defines itself as merely “observing what is” in a supposedly neutral fashion.
+Various traditions define this to be simply “looking at what is happening” without interference….

 Understanding Vipassanā